-LABEL DESCRIPTION Active Select the check box to enable this rule.
+LABEL DESCRIPTION Active Select Enable or Disable to activate or deactivate the rule.
 Service Name Enter a name to identify this rule using keyboard characters (A-Z, a-z, 1-2 and so on).
 WAN Interface Select a WAN interface for which you want to configure port triggering rules.
 Trigger Start Port The trigger port is a port (or a range of ports) that causes (or triggers) the VMG to record the IP address of the LAN computer that sent the traffic to a server on the WAN.
 Type a port number or the starting port number in a range of port numbers.
 Trigger End Port Type a port number or the ending port number in a range of port numbers.
 Trigger Protocol Select the transport layer protocol from TCP, UDP, or TCP/UDP.
+Open Start Port The open port is a port (or a range of ports) that a server on the WAN uses when it sends out a particular service.
+The VMG forwards the traffic with this port (or range of ports) to the client computer on the LAN that requested the service.
+Type a port number or the starting port number in a range of port numbers.
+Open End Port Type a port number or the ending port number in a range of port numbers.
+Open Protocol Select the transport layer protocol from TCP, UDP, or TCP/UDP.
+OK Click OK to save your changes.
+Cancel Click Cancel to exit this screen without saving.